Annapurna Base Camp Trek – 16 Days

 What's Included

-• 01 Night's accommodation in 3* hotel in Pokhara on BB plan.
+• 01 Nights’ accommodation in 3-star Hotel in Pokhara on BB plan.

-• 12 Days local lodge trek arrangements on AP (All-inclusive: breakfast, lunch, dinner) plan.
+• 12 Days local lodge trek arrangements on AP plan (lunch, dinner and breakfast).

 • Trek Sirdar and necessary porters as per the itinerary.

-• Wages and insurance for Sirdar and porters.
+• Wages for Sirdar and porters and their insurance.

 • Necessary trek transfers as per the itinerary.